LUMIVERO/Macros/readme.md

 1. Click **Compile**.
 No errors should appear in the lower pane of the window.
 1. Click Run to run the macro.
 You will be asked to confirm that you created a backup.
 If you haven't, cancel, create the backup, and then continue.

+## Support

+If you have any questions, comments or requests, please contact the [support](https://www.citavi.com/en/support/overview) directly

 ## License

 This project is licensed under the [MIT](LICENSE) License